Tariq1990/MSC-H-SC/README.md

 # MSC H&SC
- Data Science in Health and Scoial Care
+MSc in Data Science in Health and Scoial Care at the University of Edinburgh Scotland.